 Note: This post may contain affiliate links, which means I would receive a small commission for any product purchased at no extra cost for you.
 Thank you for your support.
 Please read my disclaimer here.

 How do I pick these back-to-school breakfast ideas?

-The best way to do that is start surveying the week before what your children gravitate to the most during breakfast.
-What things are they eating for breakfast?
+The best way to do this is to ask your kids.
+Sit down as a family and map out some easy and healthy breakfast ideas.
+Also, as a mom you can answer these questions and get an idea of what types of breakfast ideas would be appreciated; what things are they eating for breakfast?
 More importantly, which breakfasts are they actually finishing?
 Your child will focus so much better on that first day of school if they actually finish their breakfast.
-There are countless of studies that show how well your children will do throughout the whole day if they start with breakfast.
+There are countless studies that show how well your children will do throughout the whole day if they start with breakfast.